junxit/us-congress-bills-119/metadata.md

 - 2025-03-03 — Introduced in Senate
 - 2025-03-03 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2025-03-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 19.
+- 2025-03-04 — Senate Committee on Energy and Natural Resources discharged, by petition, pursuant to 5 U.S.C.
+802(c).
+- 2025-03-04 — Senate Committee on Energy and Natural Resources discharged, by petition, pursuant to 5 U.S.C.
+802(c).